bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 # FIXME
 Adjust tetherball pole in Uncanny scene.
 Sasha and Bennett too.

-On Song Banner hover:
+On Song Banner hover, Tracker follows mouse.
-* Song title and timer disappear.
+Allow hover of SongBanner to show times?

-* Tracker follows mouse.
+Allow hover of Slider to show times as well?